 My ticket is still valid, but I can no longer see the marks.
 Can I dig?

-If the marks are no longer visible, you must request a re-mark and wait the required two full business days before digging.
+If the marks are no longer visible, you must request a re-mark and wait the required two full working days for response.

 How do I know what the marks mean?

 The member utilities have responded.
 Now, where should I dig?

 Now that you’ve received a positive response that the member utilities’ facilities have been marked or are not in conflict, you can begin digging with care.
 Kentucky law defines the tolerance zone as a strip of land at least four (4) feet wide but not wider than the width of the underground facility plus two (2) feet on either side of the outer limits of the facility.
 When excavation or demolition is necessary within the tolerance zone, the excavator shall hand-dig or use non-intrusive means to avoid damage to the underground facility.

 I think I hit a utility line.
 What should I do?

 Stop digging immediately.
 Step away from the area and call 911 if the damage results in the escape of flammable, toxic or corrosive gas or liquid, or if danger is present.
 After calling 911, notify the utility directly.
 Lastly, inform Kentucky 811 of the incident.

 Yes.
 To set up your mobile device for Exactix, please see our Mobile Access Instructions.